jhalliday/internprojects/README.md

 Yes, we've seen it all before...

 For summer 2021 we expect to be operating entirely online, with interviews and subsequent project supervision taking place without physical contact.
-Whilst our Newcastle office may reopen over the course of the summer, attendance onsite will then be optional not mandatory.
+Whilst our Newcastle office may reopen over the course of the summer, attendance onsite would then be optional not mandatory.

 Deadline for applications: 12 noon, Monday 22nd February, 2021.